Tag Archives: Barry Hannah

 Dreamland has franchised and can be found in other locations but Jerusalem Heights, the “OG,” is the end of the barbecue rainbow for me.
 The original place used to serve only ribs and white bread (“No Fries, No Slaw, Don’t Ask” said a sign over the register at one time) and that is enough.
 It’s a cinderblock temple with noisy screen doors.
 “Alabama” is a Native American word meaning “Here We Rest” and that is the phrase that comes to mind whenever I am in Mr. Bishop’s original Jerusalem Heights establishment.
 The ribs are available as a sandwich, a plate, or a slab, and the sauce is amazing with sweet undertones beneath a bold vinegary bite.

 While I would have to vote for Dreamland as the best and most iconic barbecue in the state, cross the river from Tuscaloosa into Northport and there is amazing and even more rustic competition from Archibald’s.
-The late writer Barry Hannah introduced me to Archibald’s in the early ‘80s.
+The late writer Barry Hannah introduced me to Archibald’s in the late ’70s.
 It is basically a shed surrounding a pit with a few seats on the inside and a few picnic tables around the small parking lot.
 The menu is minimal but the quality is splendid, and the sauce is more mustardy.
 Archibald’s is a little bit off the beaten path and I haven’t eaten there nearly as often as I’ve eaten at Dreamland but I’d venture to guess that if I had been introduced to Archibald’s first, it might be my favorite.
 As it is, it’s almost a toss-up between Dreamland and Archibald’s for me.

 And there’s not a drop of white sauce to be found at either place.